COVID-19-related measures taken by the GGNB - Information for GGNB doctoral students (Last update: 13.10.2020)

 27.03.2020, 14:00, updated post from 20.03.2020, 10:42Changes in Thesis Advisory Committee (TAC) Meetings from 20.03.2020:

-To facilitate the procedure of video-based TAC meetings, the TAC members should confirm to the doctoral candidate per email that a video-based meeting took place.
+To facilitate the procedure of video-based TAC meetings, the doctoral candidate should confirm per email that a video-based meeting took place.
 Sending this email confirmation in cc to the three Thesis Advisory Committee members replaces their confirmation by signature.
 Alternatively, signatures of the TAC members for the video-based TAC meeting can be collected within one mont after the current COVID-19-related state of emergency has ended.
 Please use following text template.

 20.03.2020, 10:42• It is recommended that all TAC meetings scheduled for the coming weeks (at least until 20 April 2020) are postponed unless there is an important reason for keeping the envisaged date.
 Please contact the members of your TAC to discuss the need for postponing your next meeting.